rudolphreti/BewerbungMaster/README.md

 ![screenshot](screens/screen3.png)
 - Editing and deleting entries
 - Moving entries to the end of the list
+- Copying a message to an employer to the clipboard

 ## To-Do
 - Adding entries manually
-- Creating messages to employers

 ## Key Components and Architecture
 ### wwwroot Directory